Fire in Mumbai residential building; no casualty | Law-Order

 - India

-A fire broke out in a residential building in Mumbai on Wednesday, but there was no report of any casualty so far, officials said.
+A fire broke out in a four-storey residential building in Mumbai on Wednesday, but nobody was injured in the incident, officials said.

-The blaze erupted at 12.10 pm on the third floor of four-storey Vitthal Niwas building at Jacob Circle in Saat Rasta area, they said.

-At least eight fire brigade vehicles were rushed to the spot and efforts were on to douse the blaze, a fire official said.
+The blaze erupted at 12.10 pm on the third floor of Vitthal Niwas building located at Jacob Circle in the Saat Rasta area, they said.
+Fire brigade personnel rescued residents from five rooms of the third floor which was affected by the fire, officials said.
+At least eight fire brigade vehicles put out the flames after an hour-long operation by 1:15 pm and a cooling operation is underway at the spot. ''Nobody was injured in the fire,'' an official said, adding that the cause of the blaze will be investigated.

-''No report of injury to anyone yet.
-Fire fighting is on,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)